abhiwand/atk/doc/source/ds_intellij.rst

 These instructions assume you have already installed:

 - Python 2.7:
-- |TA| Python REST Client and required dependencies.
+- |PACKAGE| Python REST Client and required dependencies.
 - `IntelliJ IDEA <http://www.jetbrains.com/idea/>`_.

 Verify the Python plugin is enabled in IntelliJ by choosing :menuselection:`File --> Settings`, searching for *Python*, and choosing *Plugins* from the pane on the left-hand side.

-The |TA| should work with any version of IntelliJ IDEA but these instructions were tested with IntelliJ IDEA 13.1.3 Ultimate.
+The |PACKAGE| should work with any version of IntelliJ IDEA but these instructions were tested with IntelliJ IDEA 13.1.3 Ultimate.

 -----